Allow conditional GET requests to origin with 304 response, even if 'outer' request from browser is not conditional.

 Map requests to backends consistently, which can be useful to improve your internal cache and replication efficiency.

-Try backends in turn until one is healthy (also known as an 'active standby' or 'master slave' strategy)
+Try backends in turn until one is healthy (also known as an 'active-standby' strategy)

 Map requests to backends based on user ID (a.k.a., "sticky sessions").
 Defaults to IP address but you can customize.